Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

 \subsection{Rank Collapse Prevention}

-Next, we investigate the effectiveness of \texttt{raFLoRA} in preventing rank collapse.
-We conduct federated fine-tuning experiments on CIFAR100 using ViT-base under the \texttt{patho-c20a1} setting (see Section~\ref{exp-setup}).
-We quantify the energy ratio of higher ranks (ranks 9-64) in the global update using $1-\rho_{8}$, as defined in Def.~\ref{def:erc}.

-As shown in Table~\ref{tab:erc-prevention}, \textbf{\texttt{raFLoRA} effectively prevents rank collapse compared to all baselines}.
-After 100 rounds, the higher-rank energy in \texttt{HetLoRA} and \texttt{FlexLoRA} decays to nearly zero, with \texttt{HetLoRA} exhibiting a faster decay due to the aggregation bias.
-In contrast, \texttt{FLoRA} retains $27\%$ of higher-rank energy, as its low-rank updates are reset each round and therefore do not accumulate cross-round attenuation.
-By comparison, higher-rank components in \texttt{raFLoRA} still account for approximately $70\%$ of the total energy, reflecting the effectiveness of rank-partitioned aggregation in preserving higher-rank contributions across rounds.
-Detailed energy breakdowns are provided in Figures~\ref{fig:energy-flexlora} and~\ref{fig:energy-raflora}, as well as Figures~\ref{fig:energy-hetlora} and~\ref{fig:energy-flora} in Appendix~\ref{appendix:energy}.
+We construct partial variants (\texttt{raFLoRA}-a/b/c) on CIFAR100, applying effective-contributor weighting up to rank partitions $(8,16)$, $(8,16,32)$, and $(8,16,32,48)$, respectively, with the remaining partitions using baseline aggregation.
+Within the considered SVD-based heterogeneous FedLoRA setting, \textbf{by preserving higher-rank energy, rank-partitioned aggregation prevents rank collapse and improves final performance.} As shown in Figure~\ref{fig:rank-collapse-prevention}, applying rank-partitioned aggregation to more partitions improves higher-rank energy preservation and is accompanied by better accuracy.

-Additionally, we analyze the higher-rank energy dynamics of \texttt{FlexLoRA} and \texttt{raFLoRA} under varying data heterogeneity.
-As shown in Figure~\ref{fig:energy-niid}, increased data heterogeneity leads to poorer preservation of higher-rank energy.
-This suggests that data heterogeneity may weaken the alignment of higher-rank updates and limit their effective aggregation, consistent with our analysis in Section~\ref{sec:analysis}.
+Additionally, we analyze the higher-rank energy ratio dynamics of \texttt{FlexLoRA} and \texttt{raFLoRA} under varying data heterogeneity on CIFAR100.
+As shown in Figure~\ref{fig:energy-niid}, stronger data heterogeneity reduces the preservation of higher-rank energy.
+This observation supports our analysis in Section~\ref{sec:analysis}, indicating that data heterogeneity weakens the alignment and effective accumulation of higher-rank updates during aggregation.